Skip to main content

 Panel session

-We will explore the higher education regulatory environment with a discussion on how higher education governing bodies are managing their statutory and regulatory function.
-We will consider the extent to which the promise of proportionate and risk based regulation is being delivered upon and what further changes may be required.
-The session will also reflect on the review from the Parliamentary Industry and Regulation select committee inquiry to consider their main findings and how the recommendations may have impact going forward and we will also consider how regulation is changing across the UK and the lessons learned for the respective nations.
+We will explore the higher education regulatory environment in the context of the conference theme, governance: people, politics and policy.
+We will consider the extent to which the promise of proportionate and risk based regulation is being delivered upon and what further changes may be ahead of us and what this means for governing bodies.
+The session will also reflect on the review from the Parliamentary Industry and Regulation select committee inquiry to consider their main findings and how the recommendations may impact policies and people in the governance eco-system.
+We will also consider lessons learned in navigating the changing regulatory and policy environment which will enable governing bodies, particularly in respective nations, to prepare for ongoing change in the content of a higher education sector increasingly under the spotlight.

 Aaron Porter